top of page

 Teresa received her bachelor's degree in International Relations and Music from the University of Notre Dame and her master's degree in Speech, Language, and Hearing Sciences from San Diego State University.
 She holds her certificate of clinical competence from the American Speech-Language-Hearing Association and a license in Speech-Language Pathology from the state of California.

-Teresa lives in San Francisco with her husband and daughter.
-In her spare time, she sings with Musae, attends yoga classes, reads books, and explores all that California has to offer!
+Teresa lives in San Francisco with her husband and teenage daughter.
+In her spare time, she sings with Musae, attends yoga classes, plays mahjong, and is a commited member of several book clubs.

 Meet Our Team